Success is often built on strong personal branding — because it immediately tells us who a person is and where their expertise lies.

 8. Brian Dean

-In an internet crammed with SEO “experts,” mystics with the supposed power to increase your web traffic by a gazillion percent, it's difficult to know who to believe.
+In a world full of SEO “experts” with the supposed power to increase your web traffic by 100% in a matter of weeks, it's difficult to know who to believe.

 9. Tony Robbins